 Pro - client gets a functional Website in days (as opposed to weeks or months) with little to no effort on the part of the Web designer.

 Con - this new Website is code-heavy because all the yummy template stuff is loaded onto the Web server.
 This almost always causes cascading problems, such as lower search engine rankings than competitors, which means less Website visitors due longer page load times.

 Asking the questions from above can help you drill down to one of two people for your project and budget.

 - The person who uses the same template from the past six clients and likely doesn't know a lot about its inner workings (AKA the code).
 They will charge you $300-$700 out-the-door, which at first seems very budget-friendly, but when your search engine ranking dips, or you want a major layout change, expect to pay someone else a lot more than the original fee to fix all those underpinning issues or to add custom code.

 - Pay a Website developer a reasonable fee for her/his time to properly strip-down a theme or build a Website from scratch.
 Your Website will be a lot easier for both of you to work with long-term while improving your visitor experience.

-Since I get my fair share of calls from the 'other guy's' clients about search engine rankings that are tanking right out the gate, long page load times (increasing bounce rate) and poor mobile experiences, here are some questions (and my answers) that can be asked during that first important phone call.
+I get my fair share of calls and e-mails about the "other guy" after search engine rankings tank, long page load times (increasing bounce rate), and poor mobile experiences.
+Here are some questions (and my answers) that you should ask that guy or girl during your first phone call.

 - Can you ensure my page load times are above average.?
 Absolutely!
 Since search engines penalize slow loading Websites, I optimize page content and server-side files for page load times below 3 seconds.